Environment

 Green Cover

-We keep a natural grassing or we sow green manure on each row in the vineyard.
 This culture technique helps to maintain biodiversity around the vineyard.
-The grass and green manure will give organic matter to the soils on which the vine will feed.
-The root system of the herbs is going to make the ground stable and restrict its erosion.
+The grass and green manure will give organic matter to the soils to feed the vines.

 Woods protection